physicell-training/Luddy_TechFest/README.md

-# Luddy_TechFest
+# Luddy TechFest 2026
-Handouts for the Luddy TechFest
+This repository stores the handouts and code for the [2026 Luddy TechFest](https://luddy.iu.edu/student-experience/academic-events/techfest.html).

+## Handout

+## Code
+Coming soon!